24/7 Helpline

 Legalising Drugs Doesn’t Work: Why Do Some Politicians Want To Legalise Drugs?

-Some people have the view that if you legalise drugs drug gangs are rendered irrelevant.
+People often have the view that if you legalise drugs drug gangs are rendered irrelevant.
 Yet many studies argue that legalising drugs doesn’t work to eliminate the negative impact of crime completely.

 While the chemical purity will be more assured if drugs are legalised, the idea that removing the criminal element to possessing drugs will make it easier to control is nonsensical; evidence shows legalising drugs doesn’t work for these purposes.